List of Desmond's episodes

 This is a list of episodes of the UK sitcom Desmond's.

+Episodes

-Series 1 (5 January - 9 February 1989)
+Series 1 (1989)

 Series One aired on Thursdays at 8:30pm.

-Series 2 (22 January - 16 April 1990)
+Series 2 (1990)

 Series Two aired on Mondays at 8:30pm.

-Series 3 (28 October 1991 - 3 February 1992)
+Series 3 (1991–1992)

 Series Three aired on Mondays at 8:30pm.

-Series 4 (5 October - 28 December 1992)
+Series 4 (1992)

 Series Four aired on Mondays at 8:30pm.

-Series 5 (27 September - 20 December 1993)
+Series 5 (1993)

 Series Five aired on Mondays at 8:30pm.
 Series 5 also saw the start of a new theme tune, with remixed instrumentation and an updated opening sequence.

-Series 6 (26 September – 19 December 1994)
+Series 6 (1994)

 The sixth and final series aired on Mondays at 8:30pm.
 Series 6 was the final series prior to the death of actor Norman Beaton who died six days before the final episode was transmitted.